Bognar/bognar.old/_posts/2021-03-01-How-to-join-Ubuntu-to-AD.markdown

 <img src="{{ page.image }}">
 <br><br>
-First thing is to open the terminal and update the system to the latest updates:
+The first thing is to open the terminal and update the system to the latest updates:
 {% highlight ruby %}
 sudo apt update & sudo apt upgrade -y